placeholder

 While divorce automatically removes your ex-spouse as a beneficiary or Executor, other aspects of your will remain valid.
 This can lead to unintended outcomes, especially if no alternate beneficiaries are named or if financial dependency claims arise.

 To ensure your estate reflects your wishes and provides for your loved ones, creating a new will after divorce is strongly advised.
-By addressing issues like spousal claims, remarriage, and protecting your children’s inheritance, you can minimise disputes and safeguard your legacy.
+By addressing issues like spousal claims, remarriage, protecting your children's inheritance, and reviewing your wider financial plan, you can minimise disputes and safeguard your legacy.

 In our expert opinion, far better outcomes are achieved when appointing a financial adviser as early in the process as possible.
 Advice can help to understand tax implications, planning opportunities and most importantly establish how much capital and income you need to live the lifestyle you wish to live.